Sunday 31 January 2016

 Hi, Thank you for bringing this matter to our attention.
 We have removed or disabled access to the content that you have reported for violating the Facebook Statement of Rights and Responsibilities concerning the following link: https://www.facebook.com/group/MesserschmittFighters/

-As you can see I recently tested FB's own reporting system - the person behind the 'Messerschmitt Fighters' group page that had posted a number of pictures from Jean-Yves Lorant's JG 300 history.
-We were pleasantly surprised to see a rapid response from Facebook and access to specific copyright material that I complained about was quickly blocked.
+As you can see I tested FB's own reporting system a while back - the person behind the 'Messerschmitt Fighters' group page had posted tons of pictures that quite obviously weren't his.
+There was a rapid response from Facebook and access to specific copyright material that I complained about was quickly blocked.
 As the complainant the material you report has to be your copyright or else you must be what FB refers to as the 'copyright holder's representative' - and you have to be able to demonstrate that.
-Simply reporting that a FB page has posted over 150 of Sundin's profile artworks - another FB page - won't necessarily result in FB taking any action.
-If you can't afford a £50 book, that is your problem and not something I'm going to feel guilty about.
+Simply reporting that a FB page has posted over 150 of Claes Sundin's profile artworks - another FB page - won't necessarily result in FB taking any action.
 Posting images from such sources constantly will have an impact on the production of new works.
 So it is hardly surprising that - as one FB group moderator recently opined - some people "...are only joining the group to check copyright violations.."
 Given that there are so many of them they are perfectly entitled to so...

 Similar articles on this blog